Toda Equations and Piecewise Polynomiality for Mixed Double Hurwitz Numbers: Introduction

-The numbers $H^{0,l}(\alpha,\beta)$ were first studied by Okounkov \cite{Okounkov}, who called them the \emph{double Hurwitz numbers}.
-By a classical construction due to Hurwitz --- the monodromy construction --- $H^{0,l}(\alpha,\beta)$ is a weighted count of degree $d$ branched covers of the Riemann sphere by a compact, connected Riemann surface such that the covering map has profile $\alpha$ over $0$, $\beta$ over $\infty$, and simple ramification over each of the $l$th roots of unity.
-The Riemann-Hurwitz formula determines the genus of the covering surface in terms of the ramification data of the covering map:
+The numbers $H^{0,l}(\alpha,\beta)$ were f\/irst studied by Okounkov \cite{Okounkov}, who called them the \emph{double Hurwitz numbers}.
+By a classical construction due to Hurwitz~-- the monodromy construction~-- $H^{0,l}(\alpha,\beta)$ is a weighted count of degree~$d$ branched covers of the Riemann sphere by a~compact, connected Riemann surface such that the covering map has prof\/ile $\alpha$ over~$0$, $\beta$~over~$\infty$, and simple ramif\/ication over each of the~$l$th roots of unity.
+The Riemann--Hurwitz formula determines the genus of the covering surface in terms of the ramif\/ication data of the covering map:

-Verifying and extending a conjecture of Pandharipande \cite{Pan} in Gromov-Witten theory, Okounkov proved that the generating function $\mathbf{H}(z,0,u,A,B)$ is a solution of the $2$-Toda hierarchy of Ueno and Takasaki.
-The $2$-Toda hierarchy is a countable collection of partial differential equations, each of which yields a recurrence relation satisfied by the double Hurwitz numbers.
-A construction of the Toda hierarchy may be found in \cite[\S 4]{OP2}.
-Kazarian and Lando \cite{KL} subsequently showed that, when combined with the ELSV formula \cite{ELSV}, Okounkov's result yields a streamlined proof of the Kontsevich-Witten theorem relating intersection theory in moduli spaces of curves to integrable hierarchies.
+{ Verifying and extending a conjecture of Pandharipande~\cite{Pan} in Gromov--Witten theory, Okoun\-kov proved that the generating function $\mathbf{H}(z,0,u,A,B)$ is a solution of the $2$-Toda hierarchy of Ueno and Takasaki.
+The $2$-Toda hierarchy is a countable collection of partial dif\/ferential equations, each of which yields a recurrence relation satisf\/ied by the double Hurwitz numbers.
+A~construction of the Toda hierarchy may be found in~\cite[Section~4]{OP2}.
+Kazarian and Lando~\cite{KL} subsequently showed that, when combined with the ELSV formula~\cite{ELSV}, Okounkov's result yields a~streamlined proof of the Kontsevich--Witten theorem relating intersection theory in moduli spaces of curves to integrable hierarchies.